Quest Magazine

 What’s it like to work in HR?

-The Chartered Institute of Personnel and Development (CIPD) is the principal UK body that represents the human resources function.
-It is Europe’s largest HR development professional body.
-Other organisations cover specific personnel areas like recruitment, outplacement, counselling and personal development, but the CIPD takes the lead in people management as a whole.
-It was formed by an amalgamation of the Institute of Personnel Management and the Institute of Training and Development, and now offers a range of academic and vocational standards and qualifications for the aspiring professional in this field.
+The Chartered Institute of Personnel and Development (CIPD) is the principal UK body representing the HR profession.
+As Europe's largest professional body for HR and people development, the CIPD offers a range of qualifications and resources for HR professionals.
+It was formed by the merger of the Institute of Personnel Management and the Institute of Training and Development, and continues to set standards and provide guidance in the field of people management.

 FACTFILE